 The District will provide training in the general description of COVID-19, symptoms, when to seek medical attention, how to prevent its spread, and the employer's procedures for preventing its spread at the workplace.
-The training may consist of reviewing written documentation, online video trainings and/or acknowledge receipt of the District's COVID-19 Injury and documentation, online video trainings and/or acknowledge receipt of the District's COVID-19 Injury and Illness Prevention Program addendum.
+The training may consist of reviewing written documentation, online video trainings and/or acknowledge receipt of the District's COVID-19 Injury and Illness Prevention Program addendum.